Verlander pitches 3rd career no-hitter, Astros beat Jays 2-0

-TORONTO — Justin Verlander pitched his third career no-hitter, punctuating a dominant season with an overpowering performance to lead the Houston Astros past the Toronto Blue Jays 2-0 on Sunday.
+Verlander pitched his third career no-hitter, punctuating a dominant season by striking out 14 to lead the Houston Astros past the Toronto Blue Jays 2-0 on Sunday.

-Verlander struck out 14 and allowed just one runner, walking Cavan Biggio with one out in the first inning.

-“I can’t put it into words,” Verlander said, moments after the final out.
+Verlander became just the sixth pitcher to throw at least three no-hitters in the majors, an elite club that includes the likes of Nolan Ryan, Sandy Koufax and Cy Young.

+“It means a lot,” Verlander said.
+“I’d be lying if I said I didn’t know that.
+I’ve come so close.
+Since I’ve had two, I think I’ve blown two in the ninth and another couple in the eighth.”

+“I was definitely aware of the history aspect of it.
+Definitely a big hurdle to get over and a very special moment for me,” he said.

-Verlander also became the first pitcher to throw two no-hitters as a visitor in the same park — he also threw one at Rogers Centre in 2011 with Detroit.
+Verlander (17-5) is the first pitcher to throw two no-hitters as a visitor in the same park — he also threw one at Rogers Centre in 2011 with Detroit.
 His other no-no was in 2007 for the Tigers against Milwaukee.

+“I guess I have to like this mound a lot now,” Verlander joked.

+Verlander allowed only one runner, with Cavan Biggio drawing a one-out walk in the first inning.
+The Blue Jays, with a lineup full of young, aggressive batters, never came close to a hit in the Astros’ second no-hitter of the season — four Houston pitchers combined to blank Seattle a month ago.

-The 36-year-old Verlander joined Nolan Ryan (seven), Sandy Koufax (four) and Bob Feller, Cy Young and Larry Corcoran (three) in rarefied air on the no-hitter list.
+The 36-year-old Verlander joined Ryan (seven), Koufax (four) and Young, Bob Feller and 1880s-era Larry Corcoran (three each) in rarefied air on the no-hitter list.

 “Some of the guys I’ve idolized,” Verlander said.

+“I think every no-hitter needs something to go your way,” Verlander said.
+“That was a pretty poor pitch that was hit pretty hard, fortunately on the ground, and AD over there is a great athlete and was able to knock it down and make a great play.”

+Just two other pitchers have no-hit the same team more than once.
+Cleveland’s Addie Joss did it to the White Sox in 1908 and 1910, while San Francisco’s Tim Lincecum held San Diego hitless in 2013 and 2014.

 This was the fourth no-hitter in the majors this year.
-The last one was by the Astros, too, a combined effort from Aaron Sanchez, Will Harris, Joe Biagini and Chris Devenski (9) against Seattle on Aug.
-3.
+The last one was by the Astros, a combined effort from Aaron Sanchez, Will Harris, Joe Biagini and Chris Devenski against Seattle on Aug.
+3. Sanchez and Biagini did it in their first game since being acquired in a trade with Toronto.

+Houston is the first team to pitch two no-hitters in a season since Max Scherzer threw a pair for Washington in 2015.

 Oakland’s Mike Fiers and a tandem effort by Taylor Cole and Felix Pena of the Angels accounted for this year’s other gems.

-Verlander (17-5) is tied for the big league lead in wins.
-He tops the majors in strikeouts (257) and innings (193) and leads the AL with a 2.56 ERA.
+Verlander is tied for the big league lead in wins.
+The eight-time All-Star and former AL MVP and Cy Young Award winner tops the majors in strikeouts (257) and innings (193) and leads the AL with a 2.56 ERA.

-Verlander retired the last 26 hitters in a row.
-But the game was scoreless going into the last inning — according to baseball rules, Verlander needed to pitch a complete game to get credit for a no-hitter.

-Toro made a routine play on Bo Bichette’s grounder to third base for the last out.

 With the crowd of 24,104 getting to its feet to begin the ninth, Verlander retired Brandon Drury on an easy grounder and struck out Reese McGuire.